openstack/charm-deployment-guide/deploy-guide/source/app-upgrade-openstack.rst

 OpenStack Upgrade
 ~~~~~~~~~~~~~~~~~

-This is an upgrade of the Openstack software (packages) that are installed
+This is an upgrade of the OpenStack software (packages) that are installed
 and managed by the charms.

 Ubuntu Server Package Upgrade